limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-4](/assets/images/posts/trollcave-walkthrough/screenshot-4.png)

-The initial attempt to reset King's password (**Superadmin**) fails because password reset is for normal members.
+The initial attempt to reset King's password (**Superadmin**) fails because the site has configured password reset for normal members.
 Well, let's reset the password of an ordinary member and see what happens.

 According to the blog post, the mailer has an issue resulting in the password reset URL presenting itself like so.